Women and children first

+A 2012 study by Uppsala University economists found that the "women and children first" rule is a myth, and that men have a survival advantage in shipwrecks, with a survival rate of 34.5% compared to 17.8% for women in a sample of 18 disasters.
+The study, which analyzed over 15,000 people across different nationalities and time periods, concluded that crew members are also significantly more likely to survive than passengers.

 History

 19th century

 The first documented application of "women and children first" was in May 1840 when, after a lightning strike, fire broke out aboard the American packet Poland en route from New York to Le Havre.
 According to a passenger, J.H.
 Buckingham of Boston:

 This led to a precautionary evacuation of women, children and a few male passengers into the longboat, while the other male passengers and crew remained aboard to fight the blaze.
 As Buckingham was a journalist, his vivid account of the incident was published first in the Boston Courier, picked up by other papers including The Times (London) and also reprinted in a book published in the same year, thus gaining wide currency.

 The phrase appeared prominently in the 1860 novel Harrington: A Story of True Love, by William Douglas O'Connor, during the recounting of the death of Captain Harrington, the father of the eponymous character John Harrington.
-Captain Harrington's fictional death illustrates not only the concept of "women and children first" but also that of "the captain goes down with his ship".
+Captain Harrington's fictional death illustrates not only the concept of "women and children first" but also that of "the captain goes down with the ship".